AVGGT: Rethinking Global Attention for Accelerating VGGT: Analyzing VGGT Global Attention

 We analyze four representative global layers (1, 5, 12, 22).
 Attention is averaged over heads and restricted to patch tokens (special tokens are omitted for clarity).
 The Top-$k$ ($k=50$) attention pairs with the highest weights are selected from the full attention matrix.
 Fig.~\ref{fig:vis_attn_map} overlays arrows from query to key and shows the corresponding attention matrices.

-\textbf{Early Global Attention Layers.} In VGGT, the DINOv2 encoder remains frozen throughout training.
-Consequently, the extracted features contain limited 3D information, whereas the overall architecture and training objectives target 3D reasoning.
+\textbf{Early Global Attention Layers.} In VGGT, the DINOv2 encoder is fine-tuned during training rather than kept frozen.
+However, such fine-tuning may not substantially reshape the underlying feature space, so the extracted features may still not contain sufficiently rich 3D information, while the overall architecture and training objectives target 3D reasoning.
 This raises a key question: \emph{Do the early global attention layers contribute to multi-view correlations?} As shown in Fig.~\ref{fig:vis_attn_map}, the top activated entries in the attention maps of the early global attention layers (e.g., Layers~1 and~5) are much weaker than those in the middle layers (e.g., Layer~12), indicating a more uniform attention distribution.
 Moreover, examining the tokens corresponding to the top activated entries reveals two typical patterns.
 First, in the first one or two layers (e.g., Layer~1), the strongest matches almost always link tokens sharing the same \(y\)-coordinate, suggesting that attention at this stage is \textit{dominated by positional embeddings rather than image content}.
 Second, in the other early layers (e.g., Layer~5), the top entries frequently attend to a small, fixed set of key tokens.
 To test whether these keys encode stable spatial semantics, we rotate all input images by $180^\circ$ (equivalent to rotating the camera while keeping the scene unchanged).
 After rotation, the highly attended keys shift to different tokens, showing that these hubs do not correspond to any view-invariant 3D structure (see \textit{Supplementary Materials}).
 Taken together, these observations indicate that \emph{early global attention weights are not driven by spatial correspondence} and thus are unlikely to contribute to cross-view correlation.
 This conclusion is further supported by two ablations: replacing early Keys/Values with a mean token, or replacing early global attention with frame attention, both of which preserve accuracy (Sec.~\ref{subsec:ablation}).